top of page

 WHEN JESSIE DEPRIEST CAME TO TEA AT THE WHITE HOUSE

-In June 1929, Jessie DePriest, wife of Congressman Oscar DePriest, accepted Lou Hoover’s invitation to tea at the White House, and she unintentionally became a serendipitous trailblazer.
-Read more about the "Tea Incident."
+In June 1929, Jessie DePriest, wife of Congressman Oscar DePriest, made history by accepting First Lady Lou Hoover's invitation to tea at the White House—becoming an unexpected trailblazer in the process.
+Discover the remarkable story behind the "Tea Incident" and its lasting impact!

 HOW ALICE HUYLER RAMSEY BECAME THE “WOMAN MOTORIST OF THE CENTURY”